The Belmonts: Career

-Origins & work with DiMucci (1955-1960)
+Origins and work with DiMucci (1955–1960)

+The name the Belmonts was derived from Belmont Avenue in the Bronx; two of the four singers having lived on Belmont Avenue, while the other two lived nearby.

+Carlo Mastrangelo, Angelo D'Aleo, and Fred Milano were part of a gang called the Imperial Hoods.
+Later addition DiMucci was part of another gang called the Fordham Baldies.

 The Belmonts' first single, "Teenage Clementine"/"Santa Margherita", was recorded in 1957 for arranger Irving Spice's New York based Mohawk Records.

 Unlike subsequent recordings, Milano did the lead vocal on the "A" side, "Teenage Clementine", and D'Aleo sang lead on "Santa Margherita".

 Also recording on the label was Dion DiMucci, whose first release was backed by a group he never met, the Timberlanes.

 DiMucci added the lead vocal to existing pre-recorded tracks, and the final composition was released as "The Chosen Few"/"Out In Colorado", by "Dion and the Timberlanes" (Mohawk 105).

 After receiving some airplay on the East Coast, the single was later leased to the larger Jubilee Records label for better distribution, although it failed to chart nationally.
 DiMucci states that he never knew then, or now, who the Timberlanes were: "The vocal group was so white bread, I went back to my neighborhood and I recruited a bunch of guys, three guys, and we called ourselves Dion and the Belmonts."

-Initially billed as "Dion with the Belmonts", the new group recorded "We Went Away"/"Tag Along" on the Mohawk label before leaving for newly formed Laurie Records.
+Initially billed as "Dion with the Belmonts", the new group recorded "We Went Away"/"Tag Along" on the Mohawk label before leaving for newly formed Laurie Records in early 1958.

 Known thereafter as "Dion and the Belmonts", their first Laurie release, "I Wonder Why" (Laurie Records first release, Laurie 3013), was recorded at New York's Bell Sound Studios and brought them immediate success.

 Released the first week of May 1958, it appeared on the national charts two weeks later, rising to number 22 on the Billboard Hot 100.
-It led to their first appearance on the nationally televised American Bandstand show, hosted by Dick Clark.
+It led to their first appearance on the nationally televised American Bandstand, hosted by Dick Clark.

 The group followed with the ballads "No One Knows" (Laurie 3015, number 19) and "Don't Pity Me" (Laurie 3021, number 40), which were also performed on Bandstand.
-In 1959 Dion and the Belmonts were part of the historic and tragic Winter Dance Party tour that lost three performers in a plane crash near Clear Lake, Iowa--Buddy Holly, Ritchie Valens and J.P.
-"The Big Bopper" Richardson.
-DiMucci was offered a seat on the plane by Holly, but thought the fee of $36 was too much for such a short plane ride and declined.
-Photographs taken at the concert the night before the accident show Holly filling in on drums for The Belmonts, whose drummer had frostbite.
-Being a skilled drummer already, Carlo Mastrangelo filled in on drums for several of the other acts, evidenced by photographs also.
-After the plane crash Bobby Vee, then an unknown, was asked to perform in Holly's place.
-Later Frankie Avalon, Fabian and Jimmy Clanton were hired to finish the tour in place of the three deceased headliners.